JetBrains/teamcity-documentation/topics/creating-and-editing-projects.md

 3\.
 Click __Proceed__.
 TeamCity will configure the rest of settings for you.
  * it will determine the type of the VCS repository, autoconfigure VCS repository settings, and suggest the project and build configuration names.
-   In terms of EAP 2021.1: for a Git repository, TeamCity will autodetect the default branch, but you have an option to change it and to add other branches to monitor by entering their [specification](working-with-feature-branches.md#Configuring+branches).
+   For a Git repository, TeamCity will autodetect the default branch, but you have an option to change it and to add other branches to monitor by entering their [specification](working-with-feature-branches.md#Configuring+branches).
  * the project, build configuration and VCS root will be created automatically.
  * TeamCity will add a VCS build trigger.
  * TeamCity will attempt to autodetect build steps: Ant, NAnt, Gradle, Maven, MSBuild, Visual Studio solution files, PowerShell, Xcode project files, Rake, and IntelliJ IDEA projects.